 - Cambria Company LLC v.
 Mohawk Industries, Inc., Dal-Tile Tennessee, LLC and Schumann (D. Minn.) – Successfully opposed motion for preliminary injunction alleging inevitable disclosure of trade secrets and breach of contractual confidentiality provision.

 - Prime Therapeutics LLC v.
-Maxor National Pharmacy Services, LLC (D. Minn.) – Defeated injunction motion seeking to prevent high-level executive from becoming employed by competitor based on implementation of phased job duties negating alleged inevitable disclosure of trade secrets
+Maxor National Pharmacy Services, LLC (D. Minn.) – Defeated injunction motion seeking to prevent high-level executive from becoming employed by competitor based on implementation of phased job duties negating alleged inevitable disclosure of trade secrets.

 - C.H.
 Robinson Worldwide, Inc. v.
-Tu (D. Minn.) – Defeated motion for judgment on the pleadings arguing unenforceability of restrictive covenant agreement
+Tu (D. Minn.) – Defeated motion for judgment on the pleadings arguing unenforceability of restrictive covenant agreement.

 - St. Jude Medical S.C., Inc. v.
-Suchomel (D. Minn.) – Defeated motion to dismiss term-of-years agreement as allegedly violating California public policy
+Suchomel (D. Minn.) – Defeated motion to dismiss term-of-years agreement as allegedly violating California public policy.

 - PCM Sales, Inc. v.
 [Employee] (C.D.
-Cal.) – Negotiated confidential settlement agreement requiring 10-month customer non-solicit for California employee based on stolen trade secrets
+Cal.) – Negotiated confidential settlement agreement requiring 10-month customer non-solicit for California employee based on stolen trade secrets.

 - Nilfisk, Inc. v.
-Liss (D. Minn.) – Obtained temporary restraining order prohibiting competing employment by former sales director employee
+Liss (D. Minn.) – Obtained temporary restraining order prohibiting competing employment by former sales director employee.

 - TelCom Construction Inc. v.
 Michael Simon and MP Nexlevel, LLC (Minn.
 Dist.
-Ct.) – After replacing prior counsel, obtained vacation of previously entered temporary injunction and obtained summary judgment on non-compete and tortious interference claims.
+Ct.) – After replacing prior counsel, obtained vacatur of previously entered temporary injunction and obtained summary judgment on non-compete and tortious interference claims.

 - Achieved multimillion-dollar settlement during three-week jury trial involving claims for breach of non-solicitation agreement, tortious interference, and misappropriation of trade secrets.